Jane Rouse Obituary - Fort Wayne, IN | Legacy Remembers

-Jane Rouse's passing at the age of 77 on Friday, November 13, 2020 has been publicly announced by Northern Indiana Funeral Care in Fort Wayne, IN .
+Jane Rouse's passing at the age of 77 on Friday, November 13, 2020 has been publicly announced by Hite Funeral Home in Kendallville, IN .

 Legacy invites you to offer condolences and share memories of Jane in the Guest Book below.